salesforce/cucumber-metrics/README.md

 WHY?
 ====

+(option one)

+This Cucumber formatter saves the data from your test runs to a database.
+Some of the metrics are pass/fail, the time the scenario took to run, which tags are associated with the scenario at the time of the test run, and which browser and environment were used in the test run.

+Once the metrics are in the database, you can pull them out to compare test runs; you can see if a particular scenario fails more often than others, or if it's taking longer than it did a month ago.
+You can query the database directly, use a script to output it to a csv file, or build a web app to display the information you want to see.

+With this information, you can find problems in your framework that might not be obvious using reports that only show the results of the last test run.

+(option two)

 Once a test framework gets to a certain level of complexity, it's very hard to check each and every scenario to make sure it's still running optimally.
 At the same time, the complexity and size means you want each test to run as